Vice President for Student Success and Vice Provost for Academic Success

 As Vice President, Ms. Jackson provides strategic and operational leadership to nearly 600 employees in over twenty student success and student academic support units, many of which have been recognized nationally and/or regionally for their relevance and excellence.

 In the capacity as Vice Provost, she works closely with the Provost on planning, partnerships and operations of the Office of Academic Affairs which oversees academic planning, budgeting, accreditation and the University’s Colleges of Arts & Sciences, Health Professions, Law, Engineering, Education and Business.
 Additionally, Ms. Jackson oversees the Office of International Programs and the federally-funded TRIO programs, which supports first generation and low-income students’ and family’s successful navigation from access to graduation.

-In this role, she is primarily responsible for advising the President on organizational and policy decisions; developing, coordinating and implementing Presidential initiatives; and managing the staff.
+Previously, Ms. Jackson served as Chief of Staff to President Luis Proenza and as Vice President for Strategic Partnerships.
+As the President’s lead staffer, Ms. Jackson was primarily responsible for advising the President on organizational and policy decisions; developing, coordinating and implementing Presidential initiatives; and managing the Office of the President staff.